andruhon/django-easyextjs4/README.md

 `Execute` it's a method of your class

 ## Quick demo project

-To execute the demo project you must have the following packages installed:

-* Django 1.5.1
-* EasyExtJS4 1.1

 To start the demo project execute this command:
 ```bash